js1972/ZPIMONUI/README.md

 *** This is a work in progress ***

-(See the ZPIMONSC repo for the dist version of this web app and the java backend as well.)
+(See the ZPIMON repo for the java backend to this app.)

 The current state of SAP PI-AEX monitoring tools is pretty poor.
 They use (what I believe to be a) clunky old-fashioned web-dynpro proprietory technology.